dsaa86/stredsearch-frontend/README.md

 # stredsearch-frontend
 The front end for the StredSearch web app

+## ENHANCEMENTS AND BUGS ARE LOGGED IN THE ISSUES SECTION OF THE REPO
+## THIS PROJECT IS VERY MUCH A WORK-IN-PROGRESS, WITH ACTIVITY TAKING PLACE AROUND CONTRACT COMMITMENTS.
+IT DOES, HOWEVER, SERVE AS A SMALL INDICATION OF MY CAPABILITY IN THIS DOMAIN.

 # Project Overview:

 The StredSearch-Frontend provides an independent UI for the Django Rest Framework project ['StredSearch'](https://github.com/dsaa86/stredsearch).